Joy00N/ContactMe/README.md

 `http://localhost:3000/`

-5. To run the backend server, run 'ContactmeApplication.java'
+5. Install mongodb, and from the terminal run 'mongod' to start the db locally

-6. Install mongodb, and from the terminal run 'mongod' to start the db locally
+6. Run the backend server, 'ContactmeApplication.java'